 Temperature can be taken orally, rectally, or under the armpit.

-A person is considered feverish if oral temperature is above 100 F (37.8 C) or rectal temperature is above 100.7 F (38.2 C).
+A person is typically considered feverish if oral temperature is above 100 F (37.8 C) or rectal temperature is above 99.5 F (37.5 C).
 Temperatures measured under the armpit are not considered as accurate and can be as much as 1 degree F lower than an oral measurement.

-A temperature below 100.4 F (38 C) is considered a low-grade or mild fever.
-It means that the body is responding to an infection.
+A temperature above normal but below 100.4 F (38 C) is sometimes considered a low-grade or mild fever.
+It may mean that the body is responding to an infection.